alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-necessity-hijrah-for-anyone.md

 lang: en
 locale: en
 category: [fatwas,hijrah]
-excerpt: "it is permissible for a Muslim to migrate from his homeland to another land where he feels secure about himself and his religion."
+summary: "it is permissible for a Muslim to migrate from his homeland to another land where he feels secure about himself and his religion."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz